 This kind of ultra-cheap accommodation usually entails sharing a room with strangers and is popular among backpackers.
 Many hostels in Tokyo are stylish and well-furnished, incorporating modern designs and Japanese elements.
 They offer a great opportunity to interact with fellow travelers.
 You can even find places that host regular events and parties for their guests.SEARCH HOSTELS AND GUEST HOUSES

 These tight sleeping spaces are unique to Japan.
 The pods usually consist of a bed, electric sockets to charge your devices, an alarm clock, and TV.
 Capsule hotels can be found near major stations such as Shinjuku, Shibuya, and Shinbashi.
 Bathrooms and changing are communal, and men and women are usually separated by room or floor.SEARCH CAPSULE HOTELS

 In recent times, many hotels in Japan are becoming more barrier-free.
 In September 2019, the Tokyo government revised laws for standard hotel rooms, to make them more accessible for people with disabilities and senior citizens.
 The criteria include making doorways wider, elimination of steps, installation of handrails and priority parking spaces.SEARCH ACCESSIBLE HOTELS

 If you’re planning to travel throughout your stay, take advantage of the wee hours of the night to get to your destination.

 Night busses, trains, and ferries all depart from Tokyo and you can wake up the next day to faraway spots like the volcanic landscapes of Kyushu or the sacred mountains of Tohoku.
 Overnight ferries give you the option to visit Hokkaido or some of Japan’s remote islands.

-Explore interesting parts of Tokyo between games or plan a trip to lesser-known regions in Japan,
+Explore interesting parts of Tokyo or plan a trip to lesser-known regions in Japan,

 here are ideas to help you make the most of your visit!